Skip to main content

 <p>

-Citations: Judson's AATA with autoname that should have zero effect <xref ref="biblio-judson-AATA" text="type-global" />
+Citations: Judson's AATA with a type name, which has zero effect <xref ref="biblio-judson-AATA" text="type-global"/>

 </p>